rwiankowski/azurepractical/Content/Part1/azureActiveDirectory.md

 ## What is Azure Active Directory

 AzureAD is a Software-as-a-Service (SaaS) enterprise Identity and Access Management (IAM) solution.
 It is a cloud-based and multitenant service that offers:
-- authentication - it verifies users' identities and issues access tokens,
+- **Authentication** - it verifies users' identities and issues access tokens,
-- authorisation - it verifies users' access permissions to Enterprise Applications, which can be published via AAD.
+- **Authorisation** - it verifies users' access permissions to Enterprise Applications, which can be published via AAD.

 Today Azure AD offers a wide range of advanced security, collaboration, and other features besides the core identity and access capabilities.
 We will only explore some of them, as their scope is big enough to make it into a separate course.